Centennial Child Custody Attorneys

 Can a Child Choose Which Parent to Live With in Colorado?

-Yes and no. The child's choice will not be regarded as the final decision, but it may influence the judge's ruling in the custody case.
+Yes and no. The child's choice will not be regarded as the final decision, but it may influence the judge's ruling in the child custody case.

 As we mentioned, the court will take multiple factors into account when making child custody determinations.